 Each unique visit is counted as a conversion.

 Aggregated score based on the value assigned to pages visited on the site, from the point the visitor first sees the activity's first display Target request.

 Time on Site

-Time spent in the visit (in seconds) from the point the visitor sees the activity's first display mbox to the load of the final page with an mbox in the session.
+Time spent in the visit (in seconds) from the point the visitor sees the activity's first display Target request to the load of the final page with a request in the session.

 You can also create custom success metrics.

 After selecting the success metric, select the action taken by a visitor to achieve the goal.
 For example, choose a Conversion metric, set it to be counted once per visitor, then set whether success is achieved when a visitor views a certain page (or set of pages), views a specific Target request, or clicks a specific link.

 If enabled, the Estimated Value of one conversion field (not available for the Page Score metrics) provides a value for your goal, but not for other metrics.
 This value enables Target to calculate an estimated lift in revenue.
 This field is optional; however, incremental revenue for any non-revenue metric cannot be calculated without it.
 For all revenue metrics (Revenue per Visitor, Average Order Value, Total Sales, and Orders), the estimate uses Revenue per Visitor.
 The data type is currency.
 See Estimating Lift in Revenue for more information.

 The success metrics you choose for your activity are available in the report settings when you view a report for the activity.

 Some metrics, such as Custom Scoring and Revenue Per Visitor, require a customized implementation that passes in information such as order totals and order IDs.